 - Sentiment: Even if an item isn’t inherently useful, that doesn’t mean it’s easy to discard.
-Keepsakes can be difficult to let go of, no matter their utility.
+Sentimental items can be difficult to let go of, no matter their utility.
 One solution is to start passing heirlooms on to other family members.
 Preserve your connection to special items by keeping them in your family.
-Photos and documents can be digitized to save space.
+Digitize photos and documents to save space.

-- Size: Your current home’s dimensions are likely significantly larger than those in your new one.
+- Size: Your current home’s dimensions are likely larger than those in your new one.
 Decide which pieces of furniture suit the space and which would look awkward and oversized.
-Often less is more – a few well placed pieces of furniture can make a small space feel larger and more inviting.
+Often, less is more—a few well placed pieces of furniture can make a small space feel larger and more inviting.
 Cramming in too much will only make the space feel cramped.

 You may find it helpful to make lists of your items as you sort through them.
 Then, compare the lists.
 If you have three winter coats or two dog leashes, you might only need one of each.

 Many individuals choose to downsize from a larger home to a smaller one after a major life event, such as a graduation, career change, divorce or retirement.
-To make it a true fresh start, you’ll need to embrace difficult decisions about your new life.
+To make it a true fresh start, you’ll need to embrace difficult decisions about what to bring with you in your new life.

-Those difficult decisions include what you bring into your new home.
-As you approach your move, resist the temptation to purchase a lot of new items.
-Hold off until you settle into your new living arrangements.
-Once you know how your current belongings fit into your space, you can make informed decisions about what to add.
+As you approach your move, resist the temptation to buy new furniture or purchase a lot of new items.
+Hold off until you settle into your new living arrangement.
+Once you know how your existing belongings fit into your space, you can make informed decisions about what to add.

-You’re not going to know exactly how to downsize your life.
-If you have a friend in a similar living situation, see if you can visit their home and ask some questions about it.
+There’s no clear formula for downsizing your home.
+If you have a friend in a similar situation, see if you can visit their home and ask some questions about it.
 Notice how others use smaller spaces and take notes.
-Many TV programs like Legacy List specialize in giving downsizers like yourself examples of how to maximize your move.
+Many TV programs like Legacy List specialize in giving downsizers examples for how to maximize their move.

-Reach out to friends and family to help.
+Reach out to friends and family for help downsizing your home.
 If you don’t have many helping hands nearby, try a moving company.
 Hiring someone to pack for you can be a time and life saver!
 As you pack up and move in, discuss your options with your mover.
-Consider storing some of your possessions at first and move in with just the essentials.
+Consider using a local storage space for some of your possessions and move in with just the essentials.
 You can bring items out of storage as you need them and decide what you really can’t live without.

-There are a lot of people who could use many of the items you don’t need anymore.
-Once you ask family members and friends, consider donating the rest.
-But what are the best places to donate stuff?
+But, where are the best places to donate?
 You can donate books to schools, churches and other organizations that need them.
-For clothing you can search “clothes donation box near me,” but many organizations will save you the hassle and pick up if you have a large donation.
+For clothing you can search “clothes donation box near me,” but many organizations will save you the hassle and pick up your things if you have a large donation.